-- (1) Contractors must ensure ECEAP family support staff provide a minimum of one family support visit per family, per quarter. - (a) For Part Day and School Day classes, contractors must schedule three visits per year. - (b) For Working Day classes, contractors must schedule four visits per year. - (c) Contractors must schedule visits to align with ECEAP Mobility Mentoring[®] checkpoints. - (2) To count as one of the required formal family support visits, each visit must be: - (a) A minimum of 30 minutes. - (b) Scheduled based on individual family needs. - (c) In a location agreed upon with the family. - (d) Face-to-face in person or online with the family. - (e) Planned with individualized content for each family for each visit. - (3) Contractors should provide additional family support visits as needed, based on each family's strengths, needs and requests.

-(4) Phone or email contact may be used in place of face-to-face visits only for additional conferences, follow-up conversations or during Non-Traditional Remote Service (see PAO-68).
+- (1) Contractors must ensure 0-3 ECEAP family support staff provide a minimum of one family support visit per family, per quarter. - (a) Contractors must schedule visits to align with 0-3 ECEAP Mobility Mentoring[®] checkpoints. - (2) To count as one of the required formal family support visits, each visit must be: - (a) A minimum of 30 minutes. - (b) Scheduled based on individual family needs. - (c) In a location agreed upon with the parent. - (d) Face-to-face in person or online with the parent. - (e) Planned with individualized content for each family for each visit. - (3) Contractors should provide additional family support visits as needed, based on each family's strengths, needs and requests. - (4) Virtual, phone or email contact may be used in place of face-to-face visits only for additional conferences, follow-up conversations or during Non-Traditional Remote Services (PAO-65).

-FEP-5 Family Support Visit Content
+FEP-5 Family Partnership Support Visit Content

-- (1) Contractors must use the Mobility Mentoring[®] approach in partnership with families to: - (a) Gather information on family strengths and needs through conversation. - (b) Identify goals and next steps based on the information gathered using the Bridge to Child and Family Self-Reliance. - (c) Develop family goals that are: - (i) Specific - (ii) Measurable - (iii) Attainable - (iv) Relevant - (v) Time-Limited - (2) Connect families with relevant and culturally-appropriate community resources and referrals as outlined in FEP-13 Resources and Referrals. - (3) Follow up on goals and accomplishments. - (4) Contractors must ensure family support visits focus on building adult capabilities to support meeting personal and family goals.
-Contractors must not count time spent in enrollment processes as family support, though both may happen during one meeting. - (5) Staff must document in ELMS: - (a) Date, location, topics and summary of discussion for each family support visit. - (b) Follow-up plans. - (c) Follow-up contacts outside of regular family support visits. - (d) Shared visits with Head Start or home visiting services programs. - (e) Mobility Mentoring[®] per the DCYF checkpoint ELMS documentation dates:
+- (1) Contractors must use the Mobility Mentoring[®] approach in partnership with families to: - (a) Gather information on family strengths and needs through conversation. - (b) Identify goals and next steps based on the information gathered using the Bridge to Child and Family Self-Reliance. - (c) Develop family goals that are: - (i) Specific - (ii) Measurable - (iii) Attainable - (iv) Relevant - (v) Time-limited - (d) Connect families with relevant and culturally appropriate community resources and referrals - (e) Follow up on goals and accomplishments. - (2) Contractors must ensure family support visits focus on building adult capabilities to support meeting personal and family goals.
+Contractors must not count time spent in enrollment processes as family support, though both may happen during one meeting. - (3) Staff must document in ELMS: - (a) Date, location, topics and summary of discussion for each family support visit. - (b) Follow-up plans. - (c) Follow-up contacts outside of regular family support visits. - (d) Shared visits with Head Start or Home Visiting Services Programs. - (e) Mobility Mentoring[®], per the DCYF checkpoint ELMS documentation dates: